Salary/Overtime Dispute Attorneys

 The Fair Labor Standards Act was set in place by our government to establish guidelines for employers which guarantee salary and overtime rights for employees.
 This act requires employers pay covered nonexempt employees time and a half for all time exceeding 40 hours worked during a seven-day period.
 Unfortunately, these guidelines do not always prevent employees from being underpaid by their employers.

-The purpose of overtime and salary laws are to protect individual workers from being undervalued and underpaid in the workplace.
-Our wage & hour attorneys are experienced in analyzing claims under the Fair Labor Standards Act and know the tactics some companies use to avoid paying overtime.
+The purpose of overtime and salary laws is to protect individual workers from being undervalued and underpaid in the workplace.
+Our attorneys are experienced in analyzing claims under the Fair Labor Standards Act and know the tactics some companies use to avoid paying overtime.

-If you believe that you are not receiving fair compensation for the overtime hours you have worked, contact The Potts Law Firm for your free consultation with one of our experienced employment lawyers.
+If you believe you are not receiving fair compensation for the overtime hours you have worked, contact Potts Law Firm for your free consultation with one of our experienced lawyers.